abulzunayed/abulzunayed/README.md

+## Nothing is impossible, because you don't figure out it yet.....
 👋  Hello!
 I'm [Abul Zunayed], a passionate and enthusiastic software developer at the start of my career journey.
 With a strong foundation in Python and C++, I have honed my skills in programming and problem-solving.

 🌱  My Python expertise spans Machine Learning and Deep Learning, where I've built models using libraries like TensorFlow, Keras, and PyTorch.
 In C++, I have experience with essential libraries such as Boost, OpenCV, Open GL and Qt, which have equipped me to tackle complex computational tasks and develop efficient software solutions.

 🔭  I am eager to apply my knowledge to real-world challenges and collaborate with like-minded professionals to innovate and create impactful software.
-So, I’m currently working on [mention your current projects].

 📫 How to reach me: [zunayedakm@gmail.com]

-## Skills

 ### Programming Languages